 Water, tools, animals, pests, manure and incorrectly processed composts, as well as human handling, can also spread harmful organisms to your hydroponic plants.
 Bacteria like salmonella and E.coli O157:H7 are the main culprits, but there are actually a wider range of bacteria, viruses and parasites that can contaminate your hydroponic produce in surprising ways.

-The food safety rules for hydroponics
+Food safety rules for hydroponics

 Food production safety rules and guidelines for growing hydroponic vegetables, particularly those we want to eat raw, are very similar as those for outdoor gardeners.
 The University of California has a particularly good guideline called Food Safety In Your Home Vegetable Garden that also applies to indoor gardens.

 A summary—sourced and adapted from this guide—of how best to protect home grown produce from contamination with foodborne illnesses is below.
 Note that gardeners dabbling in organic hydroponics or who just want to incorporate a few more natural supplements, substrates or products into their soilless crops particularly need to know the basic facts of how to avoid the risks associated with this system of production.